 Guide to Preventing and Treating Gingivitis

-You want to focus on avoiding gum disease at all costs, if you love talking to people, smiling in front of camera, and wanting to keep your teeth healthy.
-After eating your meal, a biofilm of debris and bacteria, commonly known as dental plaque, which are attached to the surface of the teeth must be completely removed after brushing and flossing.
+You want to focus on avoiding gum disease at all costs, if you love talking to people, smiling in front of a camera, and wanting to keep your teeth healthy.
+After eating your meal, a biofilm of debris and bacteria, commonly known as dental plaque, which is attached to the surface of the teeth must be completely removed after brushing and flossing.
 The plaque in your teeth slowly calcifies the minerals which are present in the saliva and becomes tartar, if it is not successfully removed.
 In this point, this bacteria can only be removed with special dental instruments, so you may have to visit your dentist.

-If you have this gum disease or if you suspect that you are experiencing from it, this article will provide you with informations that you need to know about this gum disease, and you will know what to do before it turns into a more complicated disease.
+If you have this gum disease or if you suspect that you are experiencing from it, this article will provide you with information that you need to know about this gum disease, and you will know what to do before it turns into a more complicated disease.

 What it is?

 Gingivitis is a gum disease which is caused by a buildup of oral bacteria which resides around the gumline.
-This gum problem appears when there is an inadequate oral hygiene, and it causes redness, irritation and swelling of the part of your gum located around the base of your teeth, known as gingiva.
+This gum problem appears when there is inadequate oral hygiene, and it causes redness, irritation, and swelling of the part of your gum located around the base of your teeth, known as gingiva.
 These bacterias emit toxins which irritate the gum tissue, and if not treated properly, it could lead to a more serious condition, known as periodontal disease, which can become severe and can cause widespread inflammation throughout the body.

 What Causes Gingivitis?

 The primary cause of this gum disease is plaque.
 However, there are also other factors which contribute to this disease, and that includes: